55+ of the Best Blogging Tools for Beginners

 Free and Paid Stock Photo Sites

 So, free and paid stock photo sites- you’ll find differing opinions on the topic of paid and stock photo sites.
-I personally used all free images in the beginning, and that’s okay.
+I used all free images initially, and that’s okay.
 But one word of caution.
 Websites like Unsplash and Pexels are awesome for finding great images.

 So, if you plan on using free photos, and there’s nothing wrong with that, you should record when and where you downloaded them, so you have proof if any photographers come knocking.
 You also must be careful using free photos in paid products.

 As soon as you can, you should switch to paid stock photos.
-There are many great economical choices out there, like Styled Stock and Depositphotos.
+There are many great choices out there, like Ivory Mix, She Bold, and Depositphotos.
 I use Depositphotos in my designs as well.
 Usually, once or twice a year, Depositphotos puts photo packages on sale through App Sumo, so watch out for it because that’s the best time to buy.

 But my absolute favorite photos come from She Bold.
 She has such a wide variety of photos, and many are gorgeous, with bright colors that match my brand well.
 Jasmine also has pictures in beautiful pastels as well as sophisticated black and white images.